Skip to main content

 • A workflow can be invoked by any number of schedules.

-• Execution history is maintained up to a configured maximum limit (Default of 1000 executions per schedule).
+• Execution history is maintained up to a configured maximum limit (Default of 1000 executions per scheduler).

-• When there are a large number of schedules, you must adjust the server capacity to manage the load.
+• When there are a large number of schedulers, you must adjust the server capacity to manage the load.

 • When the workflow is invoked, the following field will be injected automatically as the input: